Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

 In addition to establishing the hardness of many natural PCSPs, we also demonstrate the existence of new polynomial-time tractable PCSPs.
 As an example, consider a hypergraph $H = (V, E)$ such that all of its edges have bounded valence (but not all the valences need to be the same).
 Furthermore, for each $e = \{v_1, \hdots, v_k\} \in E$, we specify a hitting number $h_e \in \{1, \hdots, k-1\}$.
-Then, it is polynomially time tractable to distinguish between the following two cases (1) there exists a two-coloring of the vertices of $H$ such that for all $e \in E$ the number of vertices of the first coloring is exactly $h_e$ and (2) every two-coloring of the vertices of $H$ leaves a monochromatic hyperedge.
-Formally, this is a PCSP with predicates of the form $P = \{x \in \{0,1\}^k \mid |x| = a\}$ for $0 < a < k$ and $Q = \{x \in \{0,1\}^k\mid |x| \in \{1,2,\dots,k-1\}\}$.
+Then, it is {polynomial-time} tractable to distinguish between the following two cases (1) there exists a two-coloring of the vertices of $H$ such that for all $e \in E$ the number of vertices of the {first color} is exactly $h_e$ and (2) every two-coloring of the vertices of $H$ leaves a monochromatic hyperedge.
+Formally, this is a PCSP with relations of the form $P = \{x \in \{0,1\}^k \mid |x| = a\}$ for any choice of $0 < a < k$ and $Q = \{x \in \{0,1\}^k\mid |x| \in \{1,2,\dots,k-1\}\}$.
 In essence, this PCSP is a hypergraph generalization of what makes 2-coloring for graphs efficient.
 The algorithm for solving this problem is based on linear programming.
 Unlike other CSPs and PCSPs, the proof of correctness uses the \emph{\Maltsev{} polymorphism}, a function which takes as input $x_1, \hdots, x_L \in \{0, 1\}$ ($L$ odd) and returns whether $x_1 - x_2 + \cdots - x_{L-1} + x_L$ is positive.
-In the Boolean setting for CSPs or PCSPs, this is the first non-symmetric polymorphism known to yield a polynomial time algorithm.\footnote{If we remove the symmetric condition on the relations, it turns our that non-symmetric polymorphisms are the norm, even in the Boolean case, see Appendix \ref{app:theory}.}
+In the Boolean setting for CSPs or PCSPs, this is the first non-symmetric polymorphism known to yield a polynomial time algorithm.\footnote{If we remove the symmetric condition on the relations, it turns our that non-symmetric polymorphisms are the norm, even in the Boolean case, see Section~\ref{app:theory}.}

 We now informally state the main dichotomy (for a formal statement see Theorem \ref{thm:main-result}) in two ways.
 First, we give an explicit characterization in terms of the structure of the PCSP itself.
-For simplicity, we only state a subset of the main result in this form. \begin{thm} Let $P \subseteq Q \subset \{0, 1\}^k$ be symmetric pairs of relations.
-Let $\Gamma$ contain the promise relation $(P, Q)$ as well as allow for negation of variables and the setting of constants (e.g. $x_i = 0$).
-Let $S = \{|x| \mid x \in P\}$ and $T = \{|x| \mid x \in Q\}$.
-Furthermore, assume that $S \cap \{1, \hdots, k - 1\}$ is nonempty.
-Then, $\PCSP(\Gamma)$ is polynomial-time tractable if
+For simplicity, we only state a subset of the main result in this form. {In particular, we allow for the ``negation of variables,'' that if $x_i$ can be used in a clause, then $\bar{x}_i$ can also be used and for the ``setting of constants,'' we can force a variable in a clause to be the constant $0$ or $1$.}